-Second, the issue of a possible lack of uniqueness in the second-order inertial scaling range $\zeta_2$ (Fig.~\ref{fig:intermittency}(a)) is already evident in the dual-scaling of the kinetic energy spectrum $E(k) \sim k^{-\xi_1}$ for $k_f \lesssim k \lesssim k_I$ and $E(k) \sim k^{-\xi_2}$ for $k_I \lesssim k \lesssim k_\eta$, as reported by Pandey \textit{et al.}~\cite{PandeyDusty2019}; see also Refs.~\cite{SquiresDusty1990,BoivinDusty1998,Ferrante2003}; here $k_I$ corresponds to some intermediate cross-over wavenumber and $k_\eta$ is associated with the small scales in the flow.
+Second, the possible lack of uniqueness in the second-order inertial scaling range $\zeta_2$ (Fig.~\ref{fig:intermittency}(a)) is already evident in the dual-scaling of the kinetic energy spectrum $E(k) \sim k^{-\xi_1}$ for $k_f \lesssim k \lesssim k_I$ and $E(k) \sim k^{-\xi_2}$ for $k_I \lesssim k \lesssim k_\eta$, as reported by Pandey \textit{et al.}~\cite{PandeyDusty2019}; see also Refs.~\cite{SquiresDusty1990,BoivinDusty1998,Ferrante2003}; here $k_I$ corresponds to some intermediate cross-over wavenumber and $k_\eta$ is associated with the small scales in the flow.
 We show in Fig.~\ref{fig:Espectra} a compensated kinetic energy spectrum $k^{\xi_1} E(k)$, for different $\phi_m$, with two distinct scaling regimes.
-In the first (green shaded region), the energy spectrum exhibits a more robust scaling exponent $\xi_1 \approx 4$, which seems largely independent of $\phi_m$; the second scaling regime is however characterized by a $\xi_2$ which depends quite strongly on $\phi_m$.
-In the inset of Fig.~\ref{fig:Espectra}, we plot $\xi_1$ and $\xi_2$ as functions of $\phi_m$ to underline this dependency clearly.
+In the first (green shaded region), the energy spectrum exhibits a more robust scaling exponent $\xi_1 \approx 4$, which seems largely independent of $\phi_m$; the second scaling regime, however, is characterized by $\xi_2$, which depends quite strongly on $\phi_m$.
+In the inset of Fig.~\ref{fig:Espectra}, we plot $\xi_1$ and $\xi_2$ as functions of $\phi_m$ to highlight this dependence clearly.
 More importantly, a comparison of the scaling ranges for $\zeta_2$ and $\xi_2$ shows that the dominant scaling exponent $\zeta_2$ stems from $\xi_2$; however, given the values of $\xi_2$, a trivial connection between these scaling exponents, through a Fourier transform, is hard to establish.